-(Deed reference: Item 7.7(j) of Schedule 2)
+(Trial Deed reference: Items 8.7(i) and 9 of Schedule 2)

 Managing Inbound Employer Visits

 If an Inbound Employer Visit is being arranged, the CTA Provider must ensure the visit is as valuable and experiential as possible.

 In arranging an Inbound Employer Visit, CTA Providers should consider an innovative approach to allow Participants to get a 'feel' for the industry relevant to the employer or industry representative.
 For example, in addition to a guest speaker from an Employer, the CTA Provider may use relevant labour market data, videos, photos, anecdotes or other media to support an understanding of the requirements and opportunities in a particular industry.